gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 *![Projects](/examples/images/2023-07-proposals-contracts/make-projects-table.png)*

 We'll create our Proposal template alongside our `Projects` table.

 We can insert column IDs as placeholders in our Proposal template that will then be replaced by the cell value for the selected project.
-This makes it easier to build these out side by side.
+For example, in the screenshot below, the value in the **Project Name** column will replace the variable `{Project_Name}` in the proposal template on the right.
+Seeing the available columns while creating our proposal will make it easier to populate those variables.

 *![Projects](/examples/images/2023-07-proposals-contracts/column-placeholders.png)*